laclouis5/StructureDetector/README.md

 python sources/evaluate.py --valid_dir database/valid/ --load_model model_best_classif.pth --anchor_name stem --conf_threshold 0.529 --decoder_dist_thresh 0.108
 ```

-# Train your own Model
+# Train Your Own Model
 ## Annotation
 Each image should have its corresponding annotation in the same folder, with the same name.
 The annotation is store in JSON format with the following sructure: